Abortion Could Be Deal-Breaker In Alabama Senate Race For Many Torn GOP Voters

 Moore spokeswoman Jane Porter was even less subtle when she appeared on CNN Tuesday, talking to pregnant anchor Poppy Harlow and congratulating her on her "unborn child."

-"[Moore'll] stand for the rights of babies like yours in the womb, while his opponent will support killing them up until the moment of birth," Porter told a surprised Harlow.
+"[Moore will] stand for the rights of babies like yours in the womb, while his opponent will support killing them up until the moment of birth," Porter told a surprised Harlow.
 Porter later invoked Harlow's pregnancy again, to which the anchor responded, "Let's leave my child out of this."

 Roy Moore Spokesperson Congratulates Host on Unborn Child Who She Says Moore's Opponent Wants to Kill. pic.twitter.com/galyFQWLs2— Josh Marshall (@joshtpm) December 5, 2017